Cuomo retreats to closed events

 Facing allegations of sexual harassment and calls to resign, Gov. Andrew M. Cuomo is trying to stay visible by holding pep-rally style events, surrounded by supporters and closed off to the public and the news media.

-On Thursday, Cuomo ground on a new sewage project in East Rockaway, though the public and reporters weren't allowed in.
+On Thursday, Cuomo ceremonially broke ground on a new sewage project in East Rockaway, though the public and reporters weren't allowed in.

-In recent weeks, he’s also staged vaccination announcements at the cavernous Javits Center in Manhattan and a large gym in Yonkers.
+In recent weeks, he’s also staged vaccination announcements at the cavernous Javits Center in Manhattan and a large gym in Yonkers, as well as an outdoor event at a Hudson Valley orchard and indoor event at a large Buffalo workforce training center.

 Even at such airy venues, the public couldn't attend because of COVID-19 safety protocols, the administration has said.

-Political analysts last week called it part of a strategy designed to deflect from the probes and show he still can do his job effectively and control the flow of daily questions.
+Political analysts this week called it part of a strategy designed to deflect from the probes and show he still can do his job effectively and control the flow of daily questions.

 "The strategy obviously is to control the narrative," Doug Muzzio, a political science professor at Baruch College, said.
 "He goes out, he gets media attention and he gives the impression he has widespread support."